akc8012/clignore/README.md

 ### Find
 ![Usage Screenshot](screenshot.png)

 Use `clignore find` to search based on your langauge or framework, and select the file you need.
-If clignore finds only 1 file matching your search, it'll be automatically download.
+If CLIgnore finds only 1 file matching your search, it'll be automatically download.

 ### Everything else
 ```